autostructure/secure_windows/README.md

 ## Copyrights

-> All materials are copyright their respective owners unless otherwise noted.
+> All materials are copyright by their respective owners unless otherwise noted.
 >
 > Released under the [Apache License, Version 2](http://www.apache.org/licenses/LICENSE-2.0.html).